 Plan Review and Licensing

-In accordance with Arizona Food Code (8-201.11), the construction of a new food or beverage establishment, conversion of ownership for an existing food or beverage establishment (licenses/permits are not transferrable), or remodeling of a food establishment by the permitted owner requires submission of plans to ensure compliance with all applicable codes.
+In accordance with Arizona Food Code (8-201.11), the construction of a new food or beverage establishment, conversion of ownership for an existing food or beverage establishment (licenses/permits are not transferable), or remodeling of a food establishment by the permitted owner requires submission of plans to ensure compliance with all applicable codes.
 The Department of Environmental Health utilizes current guidance provided by the Conference of Food Protection to evaluate plans and approve operations during the pre-operational inspection(s).
 Upon completion of the pre-operational inspection, the applicable permit/license fee is required to be submitted for issuance of permit/license.

 Businesses operating under the Arizona Department of Health Services Home Baked and Confectionary Goods program are exempt from the above requirements.
 Businesses are required to register for the program and meet all of the requirements outlined under state law.
 Click the link below for additional information on this program.